nbecu/SGE/README.md

 - [ ] refractoring auto resize of text spacings in gameSpaces (using geometry)
 - [ ] new gameAction : activate
 - [ ] rename Update gameAction to Modify
+- [ ] unify definition of setValue for the different classes
+- [ ] create a recuperation system for simulation status with updateAtMaj functions

 ## mqtt version
 SGE can function in mqtt betwenn differents clients.
 Require a broker like [mosquitto](https://mosquitto.org/download/)